 Not applicable.

-Following data are collected: number of journeys (laden or empty), place of loading or place of unloading, weight of goods (in kilograms), transit countries, border crossings, kind of goods, dangerous goods, type of cargo and number and type of containers.
+Following data are collected: number of journeys (laden or empty), place of loading or place of unloading, weight of goods (in kilograms), transit countries, border crossings, type of goods, dangerous goods, type of cargo and number and type of containers.

 The respondents have to report the places of loading/unloading for each journey resp. the starting point and end point in cases of unladen journeys.
-Additionally, in one of the three electronic questionnaires they can also report vehicle kilometres.
+Additionally, in one of the three electronic questionnaires they can also report vehicle kilometers.

 Data is transmitted to Eurostat according to the legal act.